janlazo/dotvim8/README.md

 - Vim 7.3+ to be compatible with most plugins in Github
     - prioritize Vim 8 builds that support true color in ConEmu
 - Neovim 0.2+ to use fzf and async jobs in Windows

+`v:version` and patches are checked for backward compatibility up to Vim 7.2 and Neovim 0.1.6.

 ## OS Support